What We Do

 Why Now?

+The public’s trust in journalism is at a dangerous breaking point for democracy.
+A recent survey revealed Americans don’t rely on local news anymore, and with 6 corporations controlling 90% of the U.S. media markets, polarization has intensified along with voter disillusionment.
 Communities across the United States are changing rapidly.
 New voices, perspectives, and experiences are shaping the future, but many remain underrepresented in traditional media.

 When the Front Porch Movement began in 2016, we could not have predicted the level of polarization we see today.
 Now, the need for thoughtful storytelling and open dialogue is more urgent than ever.